User Community Service Desk Downloads

 DETAIL_ALL

-By default start and finish of all operations (load, export, reprocess, processDelta) and their subtasks are logged to standard logger (usually StdOut).
+By default, the start and finish of all operations (load, export, reprocess, processDelta) and their subtasks are logged to the standard logger (usually StdOut).

-DETAIL_BATCH is a hybrid option: all details will be logged only for batch loads and exports, only start and finish will be logged for RW online services.
+There is another, hybrid option: DETAIL_BATCH.
+When used, all details are logged only for batch loads and exports, and only the start and finish are logged for RW online services.

 nme.statistics.maxDirtyCount